Disordered Eating vs. Eating Disorders: What’s the Tipping Point?

 Physical activity: healthy, moderate activity > minimal/excessive exercise > obsessive exercise/no exercise > unhealthy degree of physical activity

 Eating: regular eating patterns > erratic eating > binge eating or restricting > unhealthy eating patterns

 By understanding where the tipping point in food and body behaviors is, individuals can be better equipped at identifying and addressing eating disorders and eating disorder behaviors.
 We understand that this concept is complex, so if you are struggling with understanding where the line is, we recommend taking an eating disorder quiz or reaching out for support.

-In addition to understanding disordered eating and eating disorders, it can be helpful to understand what traits and factors maintain disordered behaviors.
-Risk factors of eating disorders can include genetics, temperament traits like perfectionism, attention to detail, and/or impulsiveness, trauma, and social influences like the cultural idolization of leanness
+In addition to understanding disordered eating and eating disorders, it can be helpful to understand the traits and factors that maintain disordered behaviors.
+Risk factors of eating disorders can include genetics, temperament traits like perfectionism, attention to detail, and/or impulsiveness, trauma, and social influences like the cultural idolization of leanness.

 Precipitating factors of eating disorders can include a change in eating such as dieting or overeating, or a significant increase in stress.
 Factors that are likely to maintain eating disorder behaviors include biological changes that can occur as a result of an eating disorder or psychological factors connected to the repetitive eating disorder behaviors.

 If you think you or someone close to you is suffering from an eating disorder, it’s important to reach out for support as soon as possible.
 Experts recommend starting by getting an eating disorder assessment from a reputable treatment center like The Emily Program.
-From there, the eating disorder specialist can recommend a proper course of action to treat the illness.
-This will likely include a multi-disciplinary team of professionals.
-From there, individuals can work with their treatment team to address the disorder and work towards recovery.
+From there, eating disorder specialists can recommend a proper course of action to treat the illness.
+This will likely include a multidisciplinary team of professionals.
+From there, individuals can work with their treatment team to address the disorder and work toward recovery.